 Caustic formation can be an important pathway to enhanced particle interaction (Wilkinson & Mehlig 2005; Bec et al. 2010; Gustavsson et al. 2012; Voßkuhle et al. 2014).
 This applies mainly to particles large enough to decouple from the carrier fluid and this phenomenon can be the main reason why such particles interact.
-At high Mach numbers, it is mainly shock interaction and compression of the carrier fluid when shocks meet that matters.
+At high Mach numbers, it is mainly shock interaction and compression of the carrier fluid when shocks meet that matters (Yang et al. 2014; Zhang et al. 2016).
 This is because the density increase due to compression is by far the greatest effect.

-A more commonly studied route to enhanced interaction rates is the centrifugal effect of turbulent eddies, which fling the particles to the edges of the eddies (Maxey & Riley 1983; Maxey 1987; Squires & Eaton 1991; Eaton & Fessler 1994; Bec 2003; Bec et al. 2007; Bhatnagar et al. 2018; Yavuz et al. 2018).
+A more commonly studied route to enhanced interaction rates is the centrifugal effect of turbulent eddies, which fling the particles to the edges of the eddies (Maxey & Riley 1983; Maxey 1987; Squires & Eaton 1991; Eaton & Fessler 1994; Falkovich, Fouxon & Stepanov 2002; Bec 2003; Bec et al. 2007; Zaichik & Alipchenkov 2009; Gustavsson & Mehlig 2011; Bragg & Collins 2014; Bragg, Ireland & Collins 2015; Bragg 2017; Bhatnagar, Gustavsson & Mitra 2018; Yavuz et al. 2018).
 This is because the particles do not experience the confining pressure that keeps the gas on closed streamlines.
 The relative importance of caustics and the centrifugal effects is not well understood (Voßkuhle et al. 2014).
-One of the goals of the present study is therefore to assess their roles separately for vortical and acoustic turbulence.
+One of the goals of the present study is therefore to assess their roles separately for vortical and compressively forced turbulence.
 This assessment will be based on the knowledge that caustics are only captured by the Lagrangian approach while the centrifugal effect is captured both by the Lagrangian and the Eulerian approaches.